 Preventing Unlawful Insider Trading: Disclosure and Trading Guidelines

-If you effect transactions in the Company’s securities while in the possession of inside information, then you, and possibly the Company, could be subject to private lawsuits for damages and/or to civil or criminal proceedings by US state and/or federal governmental authorities.
+If you effect transactions in the Company’s securities while in the possession of material nonpublic information or engage in tipping, then you, and possibly the Company, could be subject to private lawsuits for damages and/or to civil or criminal proceedings by state and/or federal governmental authorities.
 Liability arising from such violations is often significant.
-For instance, the US Securities and Exchange Commission (“SEC”) is authorised to seek civil money damages of up to three times the profit gained or loss avoided through unlawful insider trading.
+For instance, the Securities and Exchange Commission (“SEC”) is authorized to seek civil money damages of up to three times the profit gained or loss avoided through unlawful insider trading.

 In discussing matters pertaining to the Company, all employees and members of the Board of Directors (“Board Directors”) must comply with the following parameters: